 The effects of evolving hydrodynamic and chemical conditions on FP pool scrubbing efficiency in suppression pools and FCVS during a severe accident were, are or will be partly investigated.
 However, the modelling of hydrodynamics, with existing modelling unable to represent flow instabilities which may strongly affect FP scrubbing efficiencies, has to be improved.
-There are presently only limited concerted research actions in the field, with the notable exception of the EU-PASSAM7 project covering some aspects, and a larger collaboration is currently being built in the NUGENIA-SARNET network to progress on scrubbing modelling (IPRESCA project).
+There are presently only limited concerted research actions in the field, with the notable exception of the EU-PASSAM7 project covering some aspects, and a larger collaboration is currently being built to progress on scrubbing modelling.